cpske/ISP/agile/agile.md

 ## Agile Book

+*Learning Agile* by Stellman & Greene (O'Reilly 2013).
+The authors have practiced, taught, and written about Agile for 20 years.
+Covers the same topics as *Head First Agile*.

-*Head First Agile* - very memorable explanation and examples of Agile practices and values; lots of review questions.
-But (too) long.
+*Head First Agile* by Stellman & Greene (2017) - very memorable explanation and examples of Agile practices and values; lots of review questions.
+Has lots of PMI Exam practice questions.
+490 pg (too) long.

+*Agile Practice Guide* by AgileAlliance and PMI.
+Short, accurate guide to applying Agile.
+Appendix X3 is tool to assess how suitable Agile is to a project.
+(Similar to Barry Boehm's book *Balancing Agility and Discipline*.)